ivadomed/ivadomed/docs/source/installation.rst

     .. tabs::

-        .. tab:: PyPI Installation
+        .. group-tab:: PyPI Installation

             .. tabs::

                 .. tab:: Nvidia GPU Support

                     ``ivadomed`` requires CUDA11 to execute properly.
-If you have a nvidia GPU, try to look up its Cuda Compute Score `here <https://developer.nvidia.com/cuda-gpus>`_, which needs to be > 3.5 to support CUDA11.
+If you have a nvidia GPU, try to look up its Cuda Compute Score `here <https://developer.nvidia.com/cuda-gpus>`__, which needs to be > 3.5 to support CUDA11.
 Then, make sure to upgrade to nvidia driver to be at least v450+ or newer.

+                    You can use ``nvidia-smi`` in both Linux and Windows to check for driver CUDA Version listed at the top right of the output console.
+On windows, follow `this example guide here until Step 4 <https://wiki.tuflow.com/index.php?title=DOS_GPU_Usage>`__.
+On Linux, simply type in ``nvidia-smi`` in any console to see the output.

-                    If you have a compatible NVIDIA GPU that supports CUDA11 and with the right driver installed try run the following command relevant to your situation:
+                    If you have a compatible NVIDIA GPU that supports CUDA11, and you have a recent enough driver installed, then run the following command:

                     .. code::